apache/nuttx/README.txt

   Because of some versioning issues, I had to run 'aclocal' prior to running the kconfig-frontends configure script.
-See "Configuring NuttX" below for futher information.ifq
+See "Configuring NuttX" below for further information.

   Unlike Cygwin, MSYS does not support symbolic links.
-The 'ln -s' commnad will, in fact, copy a directory!
+The 'ln -s' command will, in fact, copy a directory!
 This means that you Make.defs file will have to include definitions like: